 Letter from the Chairs

-Recommended Books for Becoming Aware of Racial Inequity in the USA
+Becoming Aware of Systemic Inequity in the USA

-The Illinois Psychological Association Social Responsibility Section encourages sustained and deepening “ARC”, Awareness building; Relationship equality and Commitment to real sustained change in deconstructing systemic racism and constructing racial justice.
+The Illinois Psychological Association Social Responsibility Section encourages sustained and deepening “ARC”, Awareness building; Relationship equality, and Commitment to real sustained change in deconstructing systemic oppression and constructing social justice.

-What follows is our most updated listing of resources for deconstructing White Privilege and moving Privileged Persons, mostly White, to a sustained anti-racist stance.
-This resource guide focuses on broadening and deepening White American awareness of the ongoing systemic racism affecting Black Indigenous & Persons of Color, BIPOC, especially Black Americans.
+What follows is our most updated listing of resources for deconstructing implicit biases and unpacking privilege to move into a stance of social responsibility.
+This resource guide focuses on broadening and deepening awareness of the ongoing systemic oppression affecting many groups across the country.

 We recommend the 23-minute VIDEO entitled "Deconstructing White Privilege with Dr. Robin DiAngelo" where she illustrates the pillars that prop-up White Privilege and White Fragility.
 This is a good summary of her best-seller, White Fragility: Why It’s So Hard for White People to Talk About Racism (2018).
 To us one of her important contributions is to diminish the progress-stopping power of guilt and shame in telling what the dominate White Culture did and what systems evolved.
 The systems need focus and change.
 White people can be BOTH Proud of building a great country, government, economy, etc. AND be truthful about mistakes which still endure BUT can be corrected.
 Unhealthy guilt stops progress, a dose appropriate mix of pride and guilt is a great target for constructive accurate diagnosis and healing.